The Sri Lanka Campaign is delighted to announce that we are expanding, and looking to hire our second member of staff.

 - Experience of working with volunteers

 - Skills in graphic design, web editing and design (WordPress), or SEO

 - The ability to start work in September 2019

 To apply, please email a copy of your CV (2 pages max, including details of two references), along with a cover letter (500 words max) explaining why you are a good fit for the role, to Richard Gowing at email@example.com.
 Please mark the subject line as follows: [Your Name] – Deputy Campaign Director Application

-The deadline for applications is 11.30pm Tuesday 30 July 2019 (BST).
-Interviews are planned to be held in central London in mid-August and will involve a short written assessment and administrative test.
+The deadline for applications is 11.30pm Thursday 15th August 2019 (BST).
+Interviews are planned to be held in central London in early September and will involve a short written assessment and administrative test.
 Due to our limited organisational capacity, we regret that only those applicants who are shortlisted for interview will be contacted and offered feedback.

 As an equal opportunities employer, we welcome applications from all suitably qualified persons regardless of their race, ethnicity, disability, religious belief, sexual orientation, gender identity, or age.
 Applicants must have the right to work in the UK.